-Regular and Recurring Occasional (If none, please strike out this section) Case Conferencing with other Employment and Training Consultants around coordination of all aspects of service to clients.
-Partner Agencies - presentations, discussing problem employers, clients Probation Officers Ontario Works Caseworkers Apprenticeship Offices - Registration of clients into apprenticeship The above agencies or workers may be consulted to develop an appropriate action plan for a client.
+Accessing specialized supports, advocacy.
+The above agencies or 'workers' may be consulted to develop an appropriate action plan for a client.
 Their expertise may be needed to fully address the issues or barriers of a client.

 Describe the type of decisions that would be decided in consultation with the supervisor.
-Regular and Recurring Occasional (If none, please strike out this section) Changes to processes, files, office changes, meeting target numbers, scheduling Conflict with other agencies, case reviews, budgets, problem clients and/or employers
+Regular and Recurring Occasional (If none, please strike out this section) Administering client supports Changes to processes, meeting target numbers, scheduling Conflict with other agencies, case reviews, budgets, problem clients a/o employers When guidelines are unclear Training Incentive Fund allotment

-Regular and Recurring Occasional (If none, please strike out this section) Determining if clients are eligible for intensive services Employer/Client conflicts Client intake - Assessment session Problems with regard to client progress and placement Appropriate jobs for client Assessing repeat clients Length of placement Resume suggestions/changes Closing client files Termination of placement or discontinue a client from the program.
+Regular and Recurring Occasional (If none, please strike out this section) Determining if clients are eligible for intensive services Accommodation plans and required supports Employer/Client conflicts Client intake - Assessment session Problems with client progress and placement Appropriate jobs for client Assessing employer environments for Accessibility Length of placement Resume suggestions/changes Closing client files Termination of placement or discontinue a client from the program.
 Makes decisions about whether or not to allow an employer to participate, or to continue a participant in the program.
-Employer/client conflicts Training Incentive Fund allotment interpersonal relationship with those customers and the normal anticipation of what customers want and then supplying it efficiently.
-It considers how the request for service is received and the degree to which the position is required to design and fulfill the service requirement.
-A "customer" is defined in the broadest sense as a person or groups of people and can be internal or external to the College.
+Employer/client conflicts